-NDOT Maintenance and Asset Management has an essential function and responsibility within NDOT to assist the agency in meeting its overall mission, core values and goals.
-The mission of this group and the maintenance districts is to assure that the Department-maintained highway system is maintained to as high a level as possible consistent with the resources, budget, work plan, policies and program objectives.
+NDOT's Maintenance and Asset Management division has an essential function and responsibility within NDOT to assist the agency in meeting its overall mission, core values and goals.
+The mission of this group is to support the maintenance districts to assure that the Department-maintained highway system is maintained to as high a level as possible consistent with work plans, policies, program objectives, budget, and available resources.

 Highway maintenance is defined as the preservation of roadway facilities in a safe and useable condition.
 NDOT’s maintenance work, exclusive of architectural services, are categorized into three areas: